Celebrating New Year's Eve in Madrid and how we got it wrong by JetSettingFools.com

 NYE Madrid Traditions: What We Missed

 We struck up a conversation with fellow patrons (all locals) and finally got the lowdown: everything – and they mean everything – closes by 9:00pm on New Year’s Eve so that people can spend time with their families.
-According to Madrid traditions, they bring in the New Year with a dinner at home.
+According to Madrid traditions, they bring in the New Year with a huge…dinner at home.

 Madrid New Year Party: After Midnight

-Right before midnight, people fill Puerto del Sol for the celebration.
+It is only right before midnight that people rush to fill Puerto del Sol for the NYE countdown and celebration.
 Then, after midnight, Madrid New Year’s Eve events ramp up, with many bars re-opening and the party going on until dawn.
-We even got an invite to join our new friends for a party that was kicking off at 2:00am.

 Our New Year Celebration in Madrid